Federal Court (Canada): Statutory jurisdiction

 These instances of jurisdiction may either be exclusive or concurrent with provincial superior courts, depending on the statute.
-The court has the authority to judicially review the decisions made by federal boards, commissions, and administrative tribunals, and to resolve lawsuits against the federal government.
+Generally, the Federal Court has exclusive authority of judicial review over decisions made by federal boards, commissions, and administrative tribunals, other than those assigned to the Federal Court of Appeal.
+The jurisdiction over civil actions against the federal government is concurrent with the jurisdiction of the provincial superior courts.

+In some cases, the Federal Court may have the power of judicial review over decisions by the federal Cabinet under particular statutory provisions.
+For example, in 2024, the Federal Court held that the federal Cabinet did not meet the statutory requirement to invoke the Emergencies Act to respond to the Freedom Convoy in 2022.
+The Federal Court of Appeal upheld the decision.

 Because it is a superior court of national jurisdiction, judgments are enforceable across Canada.

 Immigration matters

-More than 50% of the court's workload consisted of immigration and refugee cases in 2020, comprising 6,424 immigration-related matters commenced.
+In 2020, more than 50% of the court's workload consisted of immigration and refugee cases, comprising 6,424 immigration-related matters commenced.
 By the end of 2024, that number had increased to 24,667 immigration-related matters commenced in 2024, which represented an increase of 44% over the year prior and quadruple the number of immigration-related cases prior to the COVID-19 pandemic.

 In March 2025, the Court published a notice regarding the backlog and delays in document processing times, due primarily to the increase in the number of immigration-related matters.
 In May 2025, the court published a special order extending certain deadlines for key immigration documents in order to alleviate the burden for the judiciary and court staff.